 "It's an incredible way to go out," Bennett said.
 "You can't wish anything more than this.
 I'm so thankful for who I get to do this with, the D-linemen around me, the rest of the team around me.
 I could play next to this guy all year and he could be such a big part of this, that's the biggest thing.
-The national
+The national championship is amazing, but we're doing it

-EMOTIONAL NIGHT - Ohio State sophomore safety Vonn Bell (11), seen here with fellow sophomore Michael Thomas (3), was among the most excited Buckeyes after the game.
+SONNY BROCKWAY EMOTIONAL NIGHT - Ohio State sophomore safety Vonn Bell (11), seen here with fellow sophomore Michael Thomas (3), was among the most excited Buckeyes after the game.